 1. The Fiesta website has a guest guide available to download.
 The guest guide is full of useful information that will help you plan your visit.
 The Fiesta also has a monthly email newsletter that highlights info about the balloons, sponsors, and events.

 2. The food is very tasty at the Balloon Fiesta.
-You’ll want to check out the food guide available online (2019 isn’t available yet) and start planning your meals.
+You’ll want to check out the food guide available online and start planning your meals.
 Favorites are the breakfast burritos, Krispy Kreme donuts, cinnamon rolls and hot chocolate.
 Get an idea which food vendors you want to visit, and make note of their stall numbers.
 This will save you some time while walking in the crowds.

 (As long as I mentioned crowds…2019’s event had an estimated 866,000 spectators over the nine day Fiesta.)